Can we apply for less than £25,000 or more than £750,000?

 Exceptionally, funding can be used towards the acquisition of an existing facility.
 If you are seeking acquisition finance please contract us at: firstname.lastname@example.org

 Do I have to have all the other funding that a project must have in place before applying to Club Capital?

 No, you can apply for funding before all of this is in place, but you should be working towards this being completed and have other sources identified.
 Having all, or most, of your capital funding in place makes your project closer to being ready for investment and therefore gives it a greater chance of success.

 Can we get grant funding from Club Capital for our project?

 No, Club Capital only provides loan finance.
-However, if you or your project need support to become ready for investment there may be grant funding available from a variety of sources which we can refer you to.
+However, if you or your project need support to become ready for investment there may be grant funding available from a variety of sources to which we can refer you.

 No. Unfortunately, as the Community Asset Fund is one of the Club Capital key funders, applicants will only be eligible for a Club Capital loan.